Foods to Avoid When Wearing Braces and Invisalign

 You will need to make some smart choices when it comes to choosing which fruit and vegetables to eat.

-While we need to have fruit and vegetables in our diet, we need to take some care in how we consume them as most are often eaten raw.
+While we need to have fruit and vegetables in our diet, we need to take some care in how we consume them, as most are often eaten raw.
 And raw fruit and veg tend towards the hard and crunchy texture of things.

 Apples can be a culprit for broken brackets because of the biting action.
-Instead, for things like apples, celery, carrots, or even corn on the cob it’s best to cut them into smaller manageable bite-sized pieces.
+Instead, for things like apples, celery, carrots, or even corn on the cob, it’s best to cut them into smaller, manageable bite-sized pieces.

-Even a humble salad means having a thorough brush afterwards as leafy vegetables can often tangle in your hardware, and we want to avoid food lingering on or around our teeth to prevent plaque build-up.
+Even a humble salad means having a thorough brush afterwards, as leafy vegetables can often tangle in your hardware, and we want to avoid food lingering on or around our teeth to prevent plaque build-up.

 ?
 Pro Tip: Smoothies are a great way to get your fruit and vegetable intake without the risk of damaging your braces.